wyuinche/mitum-js-util/README.md

 ### Generate Pool-Deposits

-`Pool-Deposits` supports to deposit amount to pool.
+`Pool-Deposits` supports depositing amounts into the pool.

 #### Usage